rrmaram2000/AIPR_2025_Writing/README.md

 ## Abstract

-This paper presents a novel application of wavelet scattering transforms to colorectal cancer histopathology tissue classification.
+This paper presents an application of wavelet scattering transforms to colorectal cancer histopathology tissue classification.
 We apply a mathematically principled, training-free feature extraction method to classify eight tissue types commonly found in colorectal cancer histology images.
 Using a two-layer scattering network with Morlet wavelets, we extract 49 scattering coefficients from each 150×150 pixel H&E stained tissue image.
 These features are used to train a Support Vector Machine (SVM) classifier, achieving **85.10% accuracy** on test data with precision (85.19%), recall (85.10%), and F1-score (85.08%).
-The method demonstrates particular strength in classifying tumor epithelium (88.8% accuracy) and adipose tissue (96.8% accuracy), which are clinically important for cancer detection.
+The method demonstrates particular strength in classifying tumor epithelium (88.8% accuracy), a clinically essential task for cancer detection.

 ## Key Points